 What Is Fluoroscopy and How to Prepare

 Your doctor has ordered a fluoroscopy procedure for you.
 Fluoroscopy can be a part of a procedure or exam performed on an inpatient or outpatient basis.
-You can schedule your outpatient fluoroscopy here at Envision Radiology, and our registered technologists, all of who have extensive training in radiologic procedures, help you feel comfortable and relaxed during your fluoroscopy.
+You can schedule your outpatient fluoroscopy here at Envision Imaging, and our registered technologists, all of who have extensive training in radiologic procedures, help you feel comfortable and relaxed during your fluoroscopy.

 Below you’ll find information about what fluoroscopy is and how to prepare for it.
 You’ll also learn what a fluoroscopy test detects and more.